wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 0.9.4 =
+* Removed width requirement on container.
+Widget can now fit into smaller areas.
+* Added ability to set the header.

+= 0.9.3 =
+* Upgraded to using masjidnow.com API V2.
+Adhan timings are now gotten from the MasjidNow server instead of through calculations, unless necessary.
+* Widget can be used without having a masjid connected to it.
+(Will get around to fixing how it looks when there is no masjid connected.)

 = 0.9.2 =
 * Fixed incorrect calculated salah times due to wrong lat/lon being used.